 What is Records Management?

 Records: All documentary information, regardless of format, made or received in connection with Brandeis activity and reflecting University functions, policies, decisions, procedures, and research.
-Examples of records include meeting minutes, student transcripts, invoices, reports, memoranda, deeds of gift, licensing agreements, and curricula listings.
+Examples of records include student transcripts, invoices, reports, deeds of gift, and licensing agreements.

 Records Management (RM): The responsible and consistent management of an institution’s records according to a retention policy that determines how long different records are kept, based on outside laws and regulations and legitimate internal needs, as well as the implementation of records management best practices.

 Why Manage Records?